Graduate | Fine Arts

 Master of Fine Arts

-Our curriculum is designed to encourage a rigorous and innovative approach to contemporary art production — with the flexibility to support your established practice and research initiatives.
+Our curriculum emphasizes an innovative approach to contemporary art production, with the flexibility to support your established practice and research initiatives.
+Our programs bridge disciplines and methodologies, offering a challenging and supportive experience that will significantly enhance your artistic practice and encourage critical inquiry.

 Full-residency